 Canada's Tech Sector: An Economic Goliath

-Canada’s tech sector is a major driver of innovation and a dependable source of economic growth for the foreseeable future, indicates new research from the Brookfield Institute for Innovation + Entrepreneurship, external link (BII+E) at Ryerson University.
-The report, released today, entitled The State of Canada’s Tech Sector, 2016, external link, has updated and broadened the definition of the sector, taking into account how pervasive of an impact technology, and technology-related jobs, has on the size of Canada’s economy and its contribution to our workforce.
+Canada’s tech sector is a major driver of innovation and a dependable source of economic growth for the foreseeable future, indicates new research from the Brookfield Institute for Innovation + Entrepreneurship, external link, opens in new window (BII+E) at Ryerson University.
+The report, released today, entitled The State of Canada’s Tech Sector, 2016, external link, opens in new window, has updated and broadened the definition of the sector, taking into account how pervasive of an impact technology, and technology-related jobs, has on the size of Canada’s economy and its contribution to our workforce.

 The report states that the value of Canada’s tech sector has grown steadily, and that the sector itself is broader in scope than previous assessments, ranging from digital technologies, to aerospace and pharmaceuticals.
 It is a diverse, highly innovative sector that is also a significant economic driver.
 In 2015, the technology sector was directly responsible for $117 billion or 7.1 per cent of Canada’s economic output—greater than that of the finance and insurance industry.
 The tech sector also has the key attribute of being a more dependable, less volatile, source of growth than the real estate, manufacturing, extractive and construction industries, which are currently Canada’s largest economic contributors.